znes/openmod.sh/README.md

 information on how to configure database access.
 Note that `openMod.sh` expects its database configuration to be in a `config.ini` section named `openMod.sh R/W`.
 Be careful.
 As the 'R/W' suggests, the iD editor expects read and write access.
-Additionaly to the standard `oemof.db` options, `schema` has to be specified as well, e.g. `public`.
+Additionaly to the standard `oemof.db` options the following section have to be specified:
+schema: e.g. public, the database schema to be used
+webport: e.g. 8000, the port being used when running openmod.sh.py

 ## Installation and Execution